 Winkler stars as the standard troubled loser Chuck Lumley who achieves self-esteem and gets the girl through circumstances that would never occur outside of an ’80s comedy.
 He accomplishes this via his new night shift co-worker Bill Blazejowski’s (young Michael Keaton) wacky plan of running a prostitution ring from the morgue where they work.

 Ah, ’80s hookers.
 If television and films taught me anything about them, they all wore really fabulous furs.

 Night Shift – The Furs

 After their initial success in the world of pimping, Chuck buys his working girl’s stake in a fast-food restaurant.
 They arrive bundled up in a variety of furs.

 Belinda’s fur wardrobe ramps up quickly with the success of their prostitution ring.
-This is her second fur, not a bad little jacket, but the main event is not far off.
+This is her next fur, not a bad little silver fox jacket, but the main event is not far off.
 This one does not get a lot of time on screen.

-The tub shot, ’nuff said.
+The tub shot.

-Love wins the day, as Chuck rescues Belinda from a life of prostitution and, presumably, gets some blood tests shortly after skipping off into the neon sunset.
+Love wins the day as Chuck rescues Belinda from a life of prostitution and, presumably, gets some blood tests shortly after skipping off into the neon sunset.